 I woke up at 6:00am, stretched my body, and took a quick shower.
 The rain came around 7:00am while I was busy packing but when I stepped out at 8:00am for chiropractics appointment, it was over and sunny already.
 I get my back taken care of before the race, then drove to LTF for one hour workout.
 I made a stop at AAA to take care of my business then drove to Bicycle World of Houston to check out my new bike, the size looked good but still need a test ride before I decide.
-So I went back home once at 11:00am, cooked my lunch, did laundries, and finished packing then came back to the shop around 1:00pm.
+So I went back home once at 11:00am, cooked my lunch, did laundries, and finished packing then came back to the bike shop around 1:00pm.
 I gave a final test ride, and liked it.
 I put a half of the money as deposit and rest will be paid when I pick it up after the race.
 It's time to head to Austin.

 |Driving on I-10 West||On TX-71|